jdlevish/goodReadme/README.md

 *[Contributing](#Contributing)
 ## Description
-This project helps the user create I High Quality README.md file for their projects
+This is a note taking application that allows a user to input a note title and note text , and then save those notes to view later.
+The user can view and delete the notes in addition to adding new notes.

 ## Installation

-This project is run from the command prompt, it requires that the user install NodeJS first then through the NPM package manager the user must npm install the inquirer package.
+this project is a node application, there for if you are looking to develop using this project you must have node.js installed as well as all dependencies which in this case is only express.js

 ## Requirements

-the application requires NodeJS, and the Inquirer Package.
+the application it's self runs in the browser and for basic use all that is required for use is a web browser that can run basic web applications.
 ## Usage Instructions

-To Use this application the user must navigate to the directory that the application is installed to , using the command prompt. the then must enter node index.js to run the application.
-They will then be prompted to enter information about their application. once all questions have been answered the application will generate the README.md file.
+To use this project clone the repository to your local system , navicate to the application directory and run node app.js. this will initialize the node server.
+Once the node server is running open your browser and navigate to  localhost:3001 then you can start adding notes and using the application.

 ## Running the tests

-their are no tests associated with this project
+there are no tests associated with this project at the moment

 ## Contributing

-to submit to this project please submit a pull request, for larger issues please contact the creator
+if you would like o contribute to this project you are encouraged to submit a pull request or for larger changes contact the project creator

 ## Additional questions
 contact the creator at jdlevish@gmail.com or jdlevish on github.com

 ## licensing
-this project is covered under the MIT License for more info view the [license.txt](license.txt)
+this project is covered under the MIT License for more info view the  [license.txt](/license.txt)